A weekend in West Sussex, England

 Archery demonstration – lots of fun!

-Biscuits and tea
+Biscuits and tea in England

 Although many museums in the U.K. are free consider making a donation.
 It doesn’t have to be much, something though.
 Alan told us it costs about £3000 a day to maintain the church.